fac-15/CCSM/README.md

 _(Cynthia Charlie Susan Michele)_

 ## Aim:
-Our aim for the project was to make a portfolio to showcase all our talents in using github, html, css, javascript and Team work!
+Our aim for the project was to make a portfolio to showcase all our talents in using github, HTML, CSS, JavaScript and Team work!

 ### Layout & Sitemap
 * Home screen